 Investing in ETFs is not new, the first US ETF tracked the S&P 500 and was launched 28 years ago in 1993.
 Actively managed ETFs took longer to be approved and have been around since 2008.

-How many ETFs are there?
+What is an ETF & How many are there?

-How do ETFs track the market?
+How does an exchange-traded fund track the market?

-To follow the market, ETFs generally buy their constituents, this is either done by buying all of the stocks, i.e. if in the S&P500 there are 500 companies, then an ETF may buy the 500 companies.
+To follow the market, exchange traded funds generally buy their constituents, this is either done by buying all of the stocks, i.e. if in the S&P500 there are 500 companies, then an ETF may buy the 500 companies.
 This is much cheaper and more efficient than if an individual investor wanted to buy the 500 companies.
 ETFs can also just buy an optimised sample of the S&P 500.
 This is where they may buy a subset of the companies but just the right amount so they can still track the market well.
 Think of two similar companies, Pepsi and Coca-Cola, perhaps these stocks perform in a similar manner, so the ETF may only include one of these in the basket of stocks.

-The reason why this is done as it is often cheaper to buy fewer stocks, this is one of the reasons why costs are much lower with ETFs.
+The reason why this is done as it is often cheaper to buy fewer stocks, this is one of the reasons why costs are much lower with an exchange traded fund.
 The main drawback of this, is the is some risk that the ETF error, the difference between the benchmark and the ETF might differ.
 Take our Pepsi and Coke for example, if we only include one, with the thought that they will move in similar directions and make similar returns, what if there is a scandal at Pepsi that Coke capitalise on, or vice versa and we only have one of them in our portfolio.
 Generally, though, passive ETFs perform well in tracking the index.

 The big warning sign with actively managed ETFs is that they often have higher fees compared with index trackers, and again, it is great if the ETF outperforms the benchmark, but this is not always the case.

-What is a tracking error?
+What is an ETF tracking error?

 A tracking error is when the ETF does not exactly replicate the benchmark that is trying to follow.
 This may generate returns higher or lower than the index, so a tracking error can be positive or negative.